theofidry/LaravelYaml/doc/parameters.md

 ### Environment dependent parameters

-You can also overide previously defined parameters values.
+You can also override previously defined parameters values.
 For example if you
 have:

 ```yaml